 The following are some terms related to it.

-• Assets: These comprise vehicles, buildings, products, and equipment implemented in business.
+• Assets: These comprise vehicles, buildings, products, and equipment used in business.

 • Liabilities: The unpaid amounts.